 In the wake of the 2009 Affordable Care Act, a group of people left Red Hat to start a digital health company.
 The company, which was led by Red Hat’s former COO, attracted funding from Canaan Partners and Mayo Clinic Ventures.
 It built a solution that won an ONC Innovation Challenge and counted HCA, Montifiore, and Cedars Sinai among its customers.

 The company, called Axial Exchange, ultimately merged with another firm.
 I was an Axial co-founder.

-Selling to health systems was expensive for Axial and remains a key industry challenge today.
+Selling to hospitals and health systems was expensive for Axial and remains a key industry challenge today.
 Outcome selling is considered the most effective methodology for enterprise software sales.
 But zeroing in on outcomes at a health system is easier said than done.

 Consider the payer mix.
 Around 45% of collections might come from Medicare and Medicaid, 45% from dozens of private insurers, and 10% directly from patients.
-Further, the American Hospital Association lists 16 different payment models ranging from Fee For Service where increasing the quantity of clinical services drives revenue to Value-Based Care where decreasing the volume of clinical services drives profits.
+Further, the American Hospital Association lists 16 different payment models ranging from Fee For Service (where increasing the quantity of clinical services drives revenue) to Value-Based Care (where decreasing the volume of clinical services drives profits).